All Products

 Execution records

-In the Task Details panel, click the Execution Records tab to view information including the task ID, database, creation time, task status, and supported actions.
+In the Ticket Details panel, click the Execution Records tab to view information such as the task ID, database, creation time, task status, and supported actions.

 Operating records